AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 }'
 ```

-Note: The git repo specified in the curl command must have a shell script located at `.aixcc/test.sh`.
+Note: The Git repository specified in the curl command must have a shell script located at `.aixcc/test.sh`.
 This script is used to perform functionality tests on patches submitted to the competition API.
+This script
-This script should have a 0 exit code on success, and a non-zero exit code on failure.
+should have a 0 exit code on success, and a non-zero exit code on failure.

 ## Viewing Signoz Dashboard